mpratt/Embera/README.md

 ### Install with Composer
-If you're using [Composer](https://github.com/composer/composer) to manage dependencies, you can use this library by creating a composer.json and add this:
+If you're using [Composer](https://github.com/composer/composer) to manage dependencies, you can use this library by creating a composer.json and adding this:

     {
         "require": {